capacitor-community/safe-area/README.md

 ### Do I need this plugin?

 You probably do!
 Apps targeting Android sdk version 36 will automatically be in edge to edge mode on a device running Android 16+.
 This means you should properly support safe area insets.
-This works just fine out of the box.
+This seemingly works just fine.
 However Chromium versions < 140 have a bug that causes the webview to receive incorrect values (0px).
 This plugin works around that by adding a padding to the webview for those devices.
+As a bonus, this plugin resizes the webview upon keyboard visibility changes, something that also isn't standard.

 ### Why doesn't Capacitor take care of this out of the box?